raveljs/ravel/README.md

 // you can inject your own Modules and npm dependencies into Resources
 @inject('koa-bodyparser', 'fs', 'custom-module')
-class PersonResource extends Resource {
+@Resource('/person') // base path for all routes in this class class PersonResource {
   constructor(convert, bodyParser, fs, custom) {
-    super('/person'); // base path for all routes in this class this.bodyParser = bodyParser(); // make bodyParser middleware available this.fs = fs;
+    this.bodyParser = bodyParser(); // make bodyParser middleware available
+    this.fs = fs;
     this.custom = custom;